You’re always there, you never let me down.

-It elevates me and makes me better a better woman and a better human being.
-Just because you listen to me.
+It elevates me and makes me a better woman and a better human when you simply listen to me.

 Because you held me when I shed all of those tears that I just needed to shed in front of a man.
 I always had my mother, but I never had my father.
 I’m comfortable opening up amongst women, but I’ve never had many platonic male friendships,

 You knew that about me.
-And since you’d done your own therapy and self-reflection, you were the first man who brought emotional weight and awareness to the negotiation table.
+And since you’d done your own therapy and self-reflection, you were the first man who brought emotional weight and awareness to the bed and table.

 I ended up winning the lottery when I met you.
 I knew it when you let me cry in your presence.

 The first time we met, you let me cry.